Resources for Authors

 Finally, you will receive the camera-ready proofs of your book for your corrections or approval.
 Please bear in mind that only minor corrections (typographic errors, spelling, etc.) can be made at this late stage and no substantive revisions are allowed after the completion of peer review, editing and typesetting.

-The total turnaround time is difficult to foresee with certainty due to the time needed for peer review and the implementation of any revisions.
-Here are some indicative durations:
+The total turnaround time is difficult to predict with certainty due to the time needed for peer review and the implementation of any revisions.
+Here are some indicative durations for each stage:

 Peer review: 2 months